nickn3810/des100-project/README.md

 1) Platformer game (like mario, limited knowledge, less likely to be chosen)

+# 3) Information/Slightly Unused GitHub
+Hello, as you may have noticed not a lot of updates have been posted to this GitHub, this is because of our team working hard to complete the little, short game in time for the due date.
+The game is now complete, and you can play it **[Here, on our itch.io.](https://nickn3810.itch.io/trashed)**

 # Additional Information
 **More info will be added to this file soon to help your understanding on our project.
 Make sure to check back soon!**